NathanCustom Tailors

 But even the best OTR suit is designed for a hypothetical average body.
 You are adapting your body to the suit, not the suit to your body.
 That is the fundamental difference, and for many people it is the difference between a suit that looks "fine" and one that makes people say "that fits you perfectly."

-The Construction Spectrum: What is Inside Your Suit Matters More Than You Think
+The Construction Spectrum: What Is Inside Your Suit Matters More Than You Think

 Most conversations about bespoke vs MTM vs OTR focus on fit.
 But construction -- what is happening inside the jacket, between the outer fabric and the lining -- determines how the suit drapes, moves, ages, and breathes.
 This is where a huge portion of the cost difference lives, and where brands cut corners first.
+The clearest plain-English breakdown of these three constructions comes from the menswear retailer Black Lapel, and I am leaning on their definitions here.5

 Fused Construction (Most OTR Suits)